-University Center, Second Floor (865) 946-7467; shop.utk.edu/t-aboutus.aspx
+University Center, Second Floor (865) 946-7467; shop.utk.edu

-Students receiving financial aid may be eligible to request a one-time budget increase for the purchase of a laptop.
+Students receiving financial aid may be eligible to request a onetime budget increase for the purchase of a laptop.
 Contact One Stop, located on the ground floor in Hodges Library, to explore options based on individual financial aid status.
 The University of Tennessee has negotiated products and special pricing through a number of vendors.
 These products are available at VolTech in the University Center.